AbigailMcbride8683524/mils/README.md

 Added proper error handling - update 22
 Updated README with new instructions
 Added detailed comments for clarity - update 3
+Added new feature for better user experience - v5.6.4